tactcomplabs/circustent/README.md

 may be overidden or ignored by your OpenACC implementation, we recommend the user verify their desired device matches the one selected by checking the CircusTent output messages printed during device initiailization.
-* Maps provided PEs argument to gang-level parallelism
+* Maps the provided PEs argument to OpenACC gangs wherein the number of iterations specified are executed by each gang.
+Iterations for a given gang are workshared using worker and vector level parallelism based on the behavior of the user's OpenACC implementation and compiler.
+* In order to preserve the intended memory access pattern, the PTRCHASE kernels utilize only gangs level parallelism.
 * Utilizes unsigned 64-bit integers for the ARRAY and IDX values

 | Benchmark | Supported? |